Moratuwa: Industries

-High schools in the area are Moratu Maha Vidyalaya, Prince of Wales' College, St. Sebastian's College, Princess of Wales' College, Our Lady of Victories Convent, St. Sebastian's Girls' School, Weera Puran Appu Model School, Methodist High School - Puwakaramba, Janajaya Vidyalaya, De Soysa Maha Vidyalaya, Podujaya Vidyalaya - Angulana, Rawathawaththa Roman Catholic School, Sri Sunanda Upananda Maha Vidyalaya - Egodauyana, St. Anthony's School - Kadalana, Koralawella Roman Catholic School, Sri Saddarmodaya Vidyalaya - Koralawella, Arafath Muslim Maha Vidyalaya - Egodauyana Modara, Willorawatte Gnanissara Buddhist Vidyalaya, Shikshadana Maha Vidyalaya - Lakshapathiya, Rawathawaththa Methodist College, Egodauyana Junior School and Kusinara International School.

-As primary schools are Bodhiraja Vidyalaya - Katubedda, Saleena Primary School - Kaldemulla, Moratumulla Lanka Saba Vidyalaya, St. Mary's College - Katukurunda, Thilaka Vidyalaya - Koralawella, Sri Nagasena Vidyalaya - Koralawella, Sugathadharmadhara Vidyalaya - Egodauyana and Uyana Junior School.

 Attractions

 The Bolgoda lake situated in Moratuwa is the largest natural lake of Sri Lanka.
 It is a tributary of the Kalu Ganga which originates at Adam's Peak and is a popular resort for swimming, angling and boating.
 Bolgoda lake spreads, twisting from Ratmalana via Moratuwa and Panadura till it meets the sea at Wadduwa and Moratuwa via the Moratu ganga.
 Moratuwa is home to the oldest church dedicated to St. Sebastian and the Holy Emmanuel Church, which was once the tallest building in Sri Lanka.
 A monument to Puran Appu stands in the premises of the Moratuwa Municipal Council and a museum is housed at the Weera Puran Appu Vidyalaya.

 Music

 Moratuwa is famous for its music and is home to some well-known musicians such as W. D. Amaradeva, C.T.
 Fernando, M. S. Fernando, Paul Fernando, Nihal Nelson, Priya Peiris (La Bambas), Sunil Perera (The Gypsies),Maxwell Mendis, and Niranjala Sarojini.

 The town also has a famous theme song, Punsada paaya Moratuwa dillenna (meaning "Moratuwa in the splendour of the full moon"), which is a staple at most musical events held in Moratuwa.

 Clarence Wijewardena also composed Moratuwa Moratuwa mea nomakena nama song in tribute to the town.